GeoNVS: Geometry Grounded Video Diffusion for Novel View Synthesis: Conclusions

 We present GeoNVS, a geometry-grounded novel-view synthesizer that enhances geometric fidelity and camera controllability using GS-Adapter.
 Unlike prior methods that inject geometry at the input level, GS-Adapter modulates internal diffusion features using 3D Gaussian priors in a plug-and-play manner, enabling zero-shot compatibility with any geometry model and diffusion backbone.
 Extensive experiments across 9 scenes and 18 settings demonstrate state-of-the-art performance, achieving 11.3\% and 14.9\% improvements over SEVA and CameraCtrl, with up to $2\times$ reduction in translation error and $7\times$ in Chamfer Distance.
 GeoNVS improves synthesis in non-co-visible regions by up to 2.08 dB, confirming that feature-level 3D grounding facilitates extrapolation beyond observed regions.
 Finally, GeoNVS supports pose-free scenarios via SfM methods~\cite{huang2025vipe,fu2024colmap} and reduces inference overhead by $2.2\times$ with negligible performance degradation.

-\textbf{Limitations and future work.} While our proposed method demonstrates impressive performance in sparse-view settings and long-range trajectory NVS, its generation ability degrades in regions distant from input views.
+\textbf{Limitations and future work.} While our proposed method peforms well in sparse-view and long-range trajectory NVS, its generation ability degrades in regions distant from input views.
 We attribute this to increasingly uncertain feature rendering in GS-Adapter as the distance from input views grows.
-One of the promising directions for future work is to incorporate uncertainty estimation for 3D-GS~\cite{hanson2025pup} to address this limitation.
+Our method occasionally produces blurry textures due to information loss during feature lifting, which can reduce perceptual sharpness despite well-preserved structure (\cref{fig:limitation_cases}).
+We leave addressing these limitations to future work.

+\textbf{Acknowledgements.} This work was supported by the InnoCORE program of the Ministry of Science and ICT (26-InnoCORE-01), and by the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (RS-2026-25473963).